Java Programs

 The main features that make it robust are Exception handling, garbage collection, and memory allocation.3

 Java terminates function safely.
-It guarantees fail-safe by using exception handling mechanism.
+It guarantees fail-safe by using an exception handling mechanism.
 With exception handling mechanisms we can stop terminating program execution and save the results.
-When execution of a program failed then the program doesn’t terminate immediately and we don’t lose the value generated in the previous lines.
+When the execution of a program failed then the program doesn’t terminate immediately and we don’t lose the value generated in the previous lines.

 Java programs are portable.
 One Java program written in one computer can run in a different operating system.
 Java program is portable because its memory size is fixed across all operating systems and processors.
 Hence, we get the same result on all platforms.
-It can run in any operating system because of the platform-independency nature.
+It can run in any operating system because of its platform-independency nature.

 But when it came to C/C++ programming language then the size of data types is dependent on the compiler or you can say that the system architecture i.e. 32-bit compiler or 64-bit compiler.
-The size of data type int is 2 byte in 32-bit architecture and 4 bytes in 64-bit architecture.
+The size of data type int is 2 bytes in 32-bit architecture and 4 bytes in 64-bit architecture.
 Another factor on which the size of data type depends is the compiler on which you perform any program i.e. In turbo c/c++ the size of int is 2 bytes but in the compiler like code blocks, dev c/c++ e.t.c is 4 bytes.

 Java is an object-oriented programming language.
 Every program in Java develops around an object by using a concept called class.
 Every class-based programming language is an object-oriented programming (OOP) language.

 Java is a multithreaded programming language.
 In Java, we can execute multiple tasks concurrently.
-Multithreading is one of the Java features, and it allows concurrent execution of two or more parts of a program for maximum utilization of CPU.
+Multithreading is one of the Java features, and it allows concurrent execution of two or more parts of a program for maximum utilization of the CPU.